 Too Faced Better Than Sex with its bold hourglass-shaped wand will get in there and curl, thicken and lengthen even the puniest lashes.
 It comes in a waterproof formula, too.

 Benefit Roller Lash has what they call a Hook ‘n’ Roll Brush which grabs, lifts, lengthens, and curls setting the lashes in place for up to 12 hours.

 Maybelline has several well-priced options in their Falsies line.
-Lash Lift is for lengthening.
-Volume Express is for adding volume and comes in a waterproof formula, Flared is for a fan-like effect, and Black Drama for intense black color.
+Lash Lift is for lengthening, Volume Express adds volume and comes in a waterproof formula, Flared is for a fan-like effect, and Black Drama gives intense black color.